Going to Egypt solo? Joining our magical trip to Egypt? You’re in the right place.

 It’s worth noting that the best travel insurance will differ for each traveler, depending on the nature, style, and length of their trip, so I recommend using an aggregator and comparison tool such as Travel Insurance Masters to find the right one for you depending on what coverage you want, age, location, trip, etc.

 In Egypt, it is best not to drink the tap water and opt for bottled water.
-To avoid single-use plastic, I recommend bringing purifying tablets, a purifying water bottle or to refill your bottle at the hotel breakfast where there is always potable water available.
+To avoid single-use plastic, we also recommend bringing purifying tablets, a purifying water bottle or to refill your bottle at the hotel breakfast where there is always potable water available.

 Note: Egyptians drive on the left so always look both sides.